Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 * **Layer Name:** This name is shown in the directory layers list on the preceding page and **MUST** be the same as the **artist's .xml file** that defines the layer and the **artist's config/config.xml entry** that registers their layers.
 See the tutorial [SetupArtistPorpoise](SetupArtistPorpoise.md#customize-the-layer-files-for-the-artist) on how to do this.

 * **Lat Lon:** The base GPS location of the layer in decimal form.
 If you already know the GPS coordinates you need [(read here how to find them)](https://www.businessinsider.de/international/how-to-find-coordinates-on-google-maps/), type them directly into the latitude and longitude fields.
-You can also use the buttons on the **Google map** to zoom in or out, and click and drag the marker against the boundary of the maps window to drag it to your location. **As you move the marker, the lat/lon values in the properties box will change.** (Note: If the same augment should be visible in different locations around the world, a duplicate copy of that layer needs to be created and placed at each of the desired GPS locations.)
+You can also use the buttons on the **Google map** to zoom in or out, and click and drag the marker against the boundary of the maps window to drag it to your location. **As you move the marker, the lat/lon values in the properties box will change.** (Note that if the same augment should be visible in different locations around the world, a duplicate copy of that layer needs to be created and placed at each of the desired GPS locations.)

 * **IsVisible:** Yes for on, No to hide it, if it is not being used.